SkoolNotes/Taproot/2020PHYS201/KBPHYS201SecondReadingNotes.md

 	 - Some particles are their own anti-particles

 ### Radioactivity
- - They realized that helium nucleus's shouldn't be able to escape the nucleus of a particle
+ - They realized that helium nucleus's shouldn't be able to escape the nucleus of a particle and that it would have to escape through quantum tunneling
+ -